Tram 28 Route and Top Lisbon Attractions Near its Stops

 You will pass many amazing places on 28 tram route, and you will be tempted to end the ride to start exploring.
 It is better to continue for a while, so that you can see everything.

 How do I know you will be tempted to get out?
 Look at these 2 pictures.
 These are the scenes I saw from my first tram 28 ride that really tempted me to get out.
-This is Santa Luzia Viewpoint.
-I'm pretty sure you'll be tempted on many occasions as well!
+This is Santa Lucia Viewpoint.
+I’m pretty sure you’ll be tempted on many occasions as well!

 But since you will most likely want to explore some best attractions of Lisbon, you will get off of the tram eventually.
 Decide where you want to get off in advance by studying my map, so you can cover the most attractions at once.